MrUtcka/ReaderAI/README.md

-# ReaderAI
+# Reader
-Reader with AI assistant
+Reader with text compression
 The application encourages users to read books, improves their understanding of the material they read, shortens the text.

 Installing the necessary dependencies: